 Adopting human rights, social justice and reproductive rights tenets, these women created a transformational and grassroots-based movement for social change.
 With the definitions and concepts of Reproductive Justice in place, the Black Women’s Caucus sought affirmation and support from the cadre of women of color working domestically on reproductive health and rights.

-Using this RJ framework, In Our Own Voice: National Black Women’s Reproductive Justice Agenda focuses on three key policy issues: abortion rights and access, contraceptive equity and comprehensive sex education.
+Using this RJ framework, In Our Own Voice: National Black Women’s Reproductive Justice Agenda focuses on key policy issues that allow Black women, girls, and gender expansive people to control their reproductive destiny.
 As a Reproductive Justice initiative, we approach these issues from a human rights perspective, incorporating the intersections of race, gender, class, sexual orientation and gender identity with the situational impacts of economics, politics and culture that make up the lived experiences of Black women in this country.

 We approach our work with four main goals:

 - To establish a leadership voice for Black women on reproductive rights, health and justice policy at the national level;